 In today’s world, a telco can provide mobile phones, fixed telephones, and internet services.
 Moreover, in many countries, telecom services are converging, which means many mobile operators are also offering fixed phones, and many fixed phone providers are also offering cellular services.

-Another inter-related technology is Unified Communications, mainly for the B2B world (Business to Business), which combines fixed, mobile, and data communication services.
+Another inter-related technology is Unified Communications or Unified Comms (UC), mainly for the B2B world (Business to Business), which combines fixed, mobile, and data communication services.
 The world we live in is becoming more and more mobile-centric, with over 8 billion mobile subscriptions globally.

 The two fundamental types of companies within mobile communications are mobile network operators (e.g. Vodafone, T-Mobile etc.) and mobile network vendors (Ericsson, Huawei etc.).
 In between these two, some other players provide platforms or systems that can work within a mobile network.